Get Started for Android

 When a user logs in to your app successfully, they will be redirected to your app’s home screen.
 This user login and redirection is handled by the Catalyst SDK.

-To ensure that this redirection is handled properly, include the string given below in the strings.xml file of your Android app:
+To ensure that this redirection is handled properly, include the key given below with the same configurations in the info.plist file of your iOS project:

-You must pass the Redirection URL that you configured while creating the package for your app in Catalyst, in place of redirection_url in this code.
+Value - The Redirect URL that you configured while creating the package for your app in Catalyst

-The setup for building a Flutter app with Android as the primary development target is now ready.
+The setup for building a Flutter app with iOS as the primary development target is now ready.
 You can now proceed to implementing Catalyst Flutter SDK in your app.

 Last Updated 2023-09-15 19:40:38 +0530 +0530